sporring/stackProcessing/StackProcessing.md

 val sink : SlimPipeline.Pipeline<unit,unit> -> unit
 ```

-Executes the pipeline, pulling data from the source through all connected stages.
+Executes the pipeline, pulling data from the source through all connected plans.
 It is the terminal operator.
 Nothing is processed until the sink runs.

 Example: